Continuing the Sermon Discipleship Series:

 Scriptures:

-Call to worship: Psalm 98
+Call to worship: Psalm 14

 Live stream:

 Greetings in the name of our Lord and Savior Jesus Christ.
 I give thanks to our gracious God for putting you all in our lives.
-Your faithfulness and your enthusiasm fill my heart with joy and helps complete my hope in Christ.
+Your faithfulness and your enthusiasm fill my heart with joy and help complete my hope in Christ.
 Every day I look forward to serving our Lord and Savior Jesus Christ alongside each of you and growing in our discipleship journey together.

 Have a blessed week!